-After years of unhappy singledom and failed relationships, I realised that I loved the idea of being married.
+After years of unhappy singledom and failed relationships, I realized that I loved the idea of being married.
 I refused to settle for an eternity of ‘living together in case we decide to split up’.
 I reclaimed my right to be a woman and to enjoy the femininity that is the essence of my very being.
 There is nothing to fight.

 “Feminists have long criticized marriage as a place of oppression, danger, and drudgery for women.”
 (Barbara Findlen, “Is Marriage the Answer?
-Ms Magazine, May-June, 1995)
+Ms. Magazine, May-June, 1995)

 As for marriage being a patriarchal construct is designed to control us and thus to be avoided.
-I ask ‘how is the staying single and screwing around working out for you?’
-Not too well by the looks of all the teenage pregnancies, unhappy children and complaints that ‘all the good men are taken’ not to mention the plethora of dating sites filled to overflowing with the desperate in search of lasting love and happiness… need I say more?
+I ask ‘how is staying single and screwing around working out for you?’
+Not too well by the looks of all the teenage pregnancies, unhappy children, and complaints that ‘all the good men are taken’ not to mention the plethora of dating sites filled to overflowing with the desperate in search of lasting love and happiness… need I say more?